aboczek/Portfolio-Website/README.md

 - Users cannot register this is **personal** Portfolio Project to use in future.

-- Register option exists but all admin functionality is pretected by is staff.
+- The register option exists but all admin functionality is protected by the **is_staff**.

     <details><summary>Login</summary>
     <img src="docs/login.png" alt="login"/>